lotexiu/aleph-typescript/README-ReactWrapper.md

       // reagir a mudanças em campos da classe
     }

+    onComponentPropsChange(newProps: Partial<typeof this.props>): void {
+      // reagir a mudanças externas nos props (vindas do pai)
+      // ex: sincronizar estado interno quando props mudam }

     onPropsChange(properties: Property<this["props"], keyof this["props"]>): void {
-      // reagir a mudanças em props
+      // reagir a mudanças internas em this.props ocasionadas pelo render }
-    }

     async onSubmit(values: any) {
       this.serverMessage = null;
       // ... await fetch
-      this.serverMessage = 'ok';
+      this.serverMessage = 'ok'; // Não executa onPropsChange pois foi alterado fora do contexto do render. this.updateView();
-      this.updateView();
     }

     render() {
-      return (
+			this.lastRender = new Date(); // executa onPropsChange pois foi alterado dentro do render return (
         <form onSubmit={this.form.handleSubmit(this.onSubmit)}>
           {/* inputs */}